-Veda B Kaya was born and raised in Istanbul, where she became involved in the arts at a young age.
+Veda B Kaya was born and raised in Istanbul, Turkey, where she became involved in the arts at a young age.
 She lived in Holland before immigrating to Los Angeles, California.

 Kaya graduated with a BFA from California State University, Long Beach.
 Her active studio work focuses solely on painting.
 Kaya lives in the Santa Monica Mountains where the beauty and solitude of nature inspire her to create.